tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 Thus, the packet performs a Thomson scattering.
 In case II, the interaction optical depth is reached during the instantaneous increment by the line optical depth at one of the Sobolev points.
 As a consequence, the packet performs an interaction with the corresponding atomic line transition.
-In both of these cases, the packet is moved to the interaction location; a new propogation direction, energy, and frequency are assigned (as discussed above); and the process of accumulating optical depth starts over.
+In both of these cases, the packet is moved to the interaction location; a new propagation direction, energy, and frequency are assigned (as discussed above); and the process of accumulating optical depth starts over.
 Finally, if the packet reaches the shell boundary before the optical depth value necessary for a physical interaction is achieved (as in case III), the packet will be moved to the next cell, the plasma properties will be updated, and the accumulation of optical depth will continue in the next cell.

 Implementation: Main Propagation Loop